seb-hall/EE40098-Labs/cwa/report/EE40098-CWA.typ

 #figure(
     image("resources/xor_network_diagram.png", width: 100%),
-    caption: [XOR network diagram, consisting of a hidden layer with AND and OR weights, followed by an output layer, with weights (w#sub[1] = 1, w#sub[2] = 1) and bias (b = -0.5).], )  <xor-network-diagram>
+    caption: [XOR network diagram, consisting of a hidden layer with AND and OR weights, followed by an output layer, with weights (w#sub[1] = -1, w#sub[2] = 1) and bias (b = -0.5).], )  <xor-network-diagram>

 // MARK: EX 2
 = Exercise 2 - Implementation of a Neural Network for MNIST

 A perceptron-based neural network can be implemented to classify images into discrete categories.
-For this exercise, a network was implemented to classify MNIST datasets; the first a set of handwritten numeric digits, and the second a collection of items of clothing.
+For this exercise, a network was implemented to classify MNIST@mnist datasets; the first a set of handwritten numeric digits, and the second a collection of items of clothing.

 == Neural Network 1 - Numeric Dataset